AlpineGrizzly/DarkAlleys/README.md

 ### BUGS

 ### TODO
+- [ ] Ensuring after map is generated, player is spawned in a building ina  random location?
+- [ ] Using statitistics window, allow for monitoring of bitcoin miners and interacting buy coolant and whatnot
 - [ ] Allow for selling of bitcoin with randomized day prices
-- [X] When generating the world, allow miners to randomly generate in the world
 - [ ] Smart building generation would be cool, L shaped buildings and what not besides just rectangles
 - [ ] Better door generation (Hardcoded to min+1 tile on y side for now)
 - [ ] Create logging for debugging so i dont have to dive into gdb
-- [ ] Coloring and environment elements in the world
+- [X] Coloring and environment elements in the world
 - [ ] Simple Inventory ( 5 items )
 - [ ] Bitcoin minig logistics (Able to buy/steal a computer and set it up to mine bitcoin, can upgrade eventually)
 - [ ] Shopkeep (Alternative option to finding or stealing